rajeshdeo/unibitgames/README.md

 5) <b>Solutions : </b><br>
-Iterative Solution<br>
+<h4>Iterative Solution</h4>
 The iterative solution uses a two-pointer technique to find the first combination and merges the array into a single array.
-Then it uses nested loops to find the second combination.<br>
+Then it uses nested loops to find the second combination.<br><br>

 Time Complexity<br>
 Time complexity to sort an array is n(log n), where n is the length of the array.<br>